learnable-content/contributor-documentation/Contributors/ScreencastTrello.md

 Once your card has been edited, it will be assigned a release date.
 This is shown on the bottom right corner of your screencast card.

 ##Labels on cards
-You may notice your card has a green or red strip, this is a label.
-Content on SitePoit Premium is mostly member only however there free content.
-Free content has a green label and is available for all SitePoint Premium visitors.
+You may notice your card has a green or red strip; this is a label.
+Content on SitePoint Premium is mostly member only.
+However, there is some free content.
+Free content has a green label, and will be available for all SitePoint Premium visitors once made live.
 This content will also be published as a SitePoint post.

-Red labels represent member only content available only on SitePoint Premium.
+Red labels represent member-only content which will be available only on SitePoint Premium.